 Accident reports obtained from a police department or from LexisNexis Crash Reports are NOT certified but include a copy of witness statements.

 Police accident reports from the police department are usually available a few weeks before you can obtain a certified police accident report from NYS DMV.

 Witness statements, if there are any, must be obtained from the police department because NYS DMV usually does not keep and file copies of witness statements.

 Certified Police Reports

 A certified police report can be used in court.
 If you need a police accident report for small claims court, you should use a certified police accident report.
 Lawyers submitting a Motion for Summary Judgment on liability in a car or motorcycle accident case must use a certified police accident report.

 Important: Certified police accident reports downloaded from the NYS DMV usually DO NOT include witness statements.
-For a complete police accident report with witness statements, you should obtain it from the the police department.
+For a complete police accident report with witness statements, you should obtain it from the police department.